gxolivei/algorithms-in-ruby/README.md

 binary_search_big_o_calculator.rb - Calculates the Big O of a binary search algorithm.
 Get the number of elements and put the max number of operations needed.
 It's a simple and tiny method, but it's a start.

-## selection_sort folder

-find_smallest.rb - Finds the smallest element in an array.
-Part of the selection sort algorithm folder.
-Practicing concepts about number of operations needed to find the smallest element in an array using Big O notation, currently on arrays for reading O(1) instead of O(n) for a list.

-selection_sort.rb - Selection sort algorithm using the find_smallest method to sort elements from smallest to biggest number.

 ## depth_first_search folder

 depth_first_search.rb - Depth First Search algorithm using a graph.
 This is a simple implementation of a graph data structure in Ruby.
 The code defines a class called "Graph" which has several methods: